 Qualifications

-In 2007 AS4349.1 was released in response to continued complaints from the general public about the subjective and irrelevance of many pre-purchase building reports being provided by building inspectors prior to that time.
+In 2007 AS4349.1 was released in response to continued complaints from the general public about the subjective nature and irrelevance of many pre-purchase building reports being provided by building inspectors prior to that time.

 Sadly, since the release of AS4349.1 in 2007 many building inspectors and firms continue to provide reports which do not meet the standard.